10/25/2019

 Chris Winfrey

-it's attractive pricing it's a you know different mvno with a different operator and over a different time frame and but i think it's generally good for cable that they're they're out there driving and pushing that type of an aggressive product as well
+It's attractive pricing.
+It's a different MVNO with a different operator and over a different time frame.
+But I think it's generally good for cable that they're out there driving and pushing that type of an aggressive product as well.

 speaker